ericmjl/thesis/thesis.md

 In the study of the process of reassortment, one cannot escape from the topic of "how viruses are packaged".
 I have detailed the current best knowledge in the field in the appendix, as it is not a central and necessary piece of knowledge for understanding influenza reassortment at a global scale.
 However, for the uninitiated, the major key points are as follows:

-1. There are "packaging signals" located in the coding sequence (imposing a further evolutionary constraint) that determine whether a piece of RNA is selectively packaged into the viral genome.
+1. There are "packaging signals" located in the coding sequence (imposing a further evolutionary constraint) that determine whether a piece of RNA is selectively packaged into the viral genome. (#cite)
-2. Selective packaging is shown via electron microscopy, where the vast majority of viral particles have a distinct "7+1" arrangement of segments.
+1. Selective packaging is shown via electron microscopy, where the vast majority of viral particles have a distinct "7+1" arrangement of segments. (#cite)
-3. Packaging signals have been exploited to generate influenza viruses that carry GFP rather than one of the genomic segments, allowing for tracking of viral replication.
+1. Packaging signals have been exploited to generate influenza viruses that carry GFP rather than one of the genomic segments, allowing for tracking of viral replication. (#cite) This remains, to date, the strongest evidence in favour of the presence of packaging signals that are part of the coding sequence of each of the 8 genes.
+1.

 ----